kirjavascript/website/README.md

 examples include;

     javascript.golf is an javascript-centric pastebin
-    fuk.nu is a throwaway SMTP server frontend nibblr.pw has forwarding for an external node process proxy.kirjava.xyz is a basic webproxy
+    mail.kirjava.xyz is a throwaway SMTP server frontend nibblr.pw has forwarding for an external node process proxy.kirjava.xyz is a basic webproxy